Best Fantastical Alternatives in 2026: 9 Apps Tested

 Pricing: ~$49.99 one-time (Mac). $9.99 separately for iPhone.
 Also on Setapp.

-Why switch from Fantastical: The subscription model is your core frustration and you want deeper calendar features — not simpler ones — at a permanent one-time price.
+Why switch from Fantastical: The subscription model is your core frustration and you want deeper calendar features — not simpler ones — at $30/month with a 7-day free trial.

 4. Aftertone — best for productivity intelligence beyond the calendar